The following code translates

 Translation string substitution

 I mean, Plone will translate everything if there's an entry in a .po?
-For example if a='my text' and I've an entry for 'my text' in a it.po file for the current language (for example mio testo
+For example if a='my text' and I've an entry for 'my text' in a it.po file for the current language (for example mio testo, then

 Generally yes, MessageStrings are incredibly useful. @mauritsvanrees wrote some blog posts many years ago that are still my go-to documentation...